cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 But again, consider the influence of format.
 Technology and electronic resources account for a substantial part of the increasing complexity seen in modern organizational charts.
-For instance, [Lamothe (2015)][lamothe2015] finds that continuously updated electronic reference resources maintain high usage, whereas static e-resources see declining use.
+[Lamothe (2015)][lamothe2015] finds that continuously updated electronic reference resources maintain high usage, whereas static e-resources see declining use.
-This raises questions about the expectations patrons have regarding content freshness and may explain why platforms like Wikpedia, much of which is frequently updated, are perceived as more current.
+This raises questions about the expectations patrons have regarding content freshness.
+This type of dynamism, directly influenced by format, no doubt increases the complex requirements needed to manage e-resources.

 ## Open Educational Resources